Environmental Grant Program

 - Be a new or innovative community initiative, or serve as significant expansion to an existing program.

-James River Association received $4,500 to introduce and implement meaningful watershed environmental experiences in the Hopewell City Public Schools and New Kent County Public Schools.
-The environmental grant provided scholarships for students in the aforementioned school districts to attend the James River Ecology School.
+James River Association received $4,000 to introduce and implement meaningful watershed environmental experiences with Hopewell City Public Schools students.
+The environmental grant provides outdoor environmental experiences at the James River Ecology School.

 The James River Ecology School, located at Presquile National Wildlife Refuge in Chesterfield, includes an outdoor classroom in which students connect with nature and study real-world applications of science and conservation.